- Hamilton Scottish

 Dance at the Te Awamutu club

-We dance till around 9.30pm and finish by enjoying a cuppa together.
-This evening is for all levels of Scottish Country Dancers - beginners to experienced and children from around the age of 8.
+Our weekly club night is held each Thursday at 7.30pm, finishing at around 9.30pm when we enjoy a cuppa together.
+The evening caters for all levels of Scottish Country Dancers - beginners to experienced and children from around 8 years old.

 If you haven't tried Scottish Dancing before it would be great to see you.
 Your first night is free and thereafter there is a nightly fee of $5.
 It is not necessary to bring a partner - a pair of light shoes is all that is required.
 Of course if you have danced previously but haven't been for a while it would be great to see you also.